WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 The example above registers a block style variation named `fancy-quote` to the `core/quote` block.
 When the user selects this block style variation from the styles selector, an `is-style-fancy-quote` className will be added to the block's wrapper.

+By adding `isDefault: true` you can make the registered style variation to be used as a fallback if no style in `registerBlockType()` has been set as the default.

 To remove a block style variation use `wp.blocks.unregisterBlockStyle()`.

 _Example:_